Budget and Voting Information

 Why do salaries and benefits comprise so much of the budget?

 It takes many people to create and maintain a safe and productive learning environment for Avoca’s students.
 Employees teach, transport, coach and care for the community’s children.
 They clean buildings, mow athletic fields, order supplies and make decisions so that schools run effectively and efficiently.
-For the 2023-2024 school year, approximately 57% percent of the district’s budget goes to pay salaries and benefits.
+For the 2024-2025 school year, approximately 65% percent of the district’s budget will go to pay salaries and benefits.